 And on Monday, October 19, 1987, the Dow Jones average fell with 22%, which was the largest drop in the history of the stock market.
 Hence, that day is called Black Monday.

 Actually, the concept of Black Friday has more than one meaning.
-It's seldom things are straight forward and simple, don’t you agree?
+It is seldom things are straightforward and simple, don’t you agree?
 Let’s at least clear this one up!

 For a long time, there was an unwritten rule that Christmas displays, deals and advertising were not to be started until the Friday after Thanksgiving Day.
 Thanksgiving Day was established by President Abraham Lincoln to fall on the last Thursday of November.

-However, in the 1930's, this Friday fell on the 1st of December twice in six years, making the Christmas shopping season severel days shorter.
-Shop owners from all over the country turned to President Franklin D. Roosevelt and asked him change the date on which Thanksgiving falls.
+However, in the 1930s, this Friday fell on the 1st of December twice in six years, making the Christmas shopping season several days shorter.
+Shop owners from all over the country turned to President Franklin D. Roosevelt and asked him to change the date on which Thanksgiving falls.
 The President, wanting to stimulate spending in order to end the depression, agreed to this.

 Why Black Friday?